josekadeveloper/Calculator/README.md

 # Calculator

-Calculator that represents most of the functions of a traditional scientific calculator, developed in React.ts and Sass
+That represents most of the functions of a traditional scientific calculator

 ### Features